Eng0AI/denuvo-slides-template/slides.md

 &nbsp;

-Collection of identifiers that uniquely identify the PC:
+Collection of features that uniquely identify the PC:

 - Computer name
 - Username